 In 2014, 2015, 2016 and 2017, the Marquess course was one of four courses in the country used to stage final qualifying for The Open Championship.

 In 2019 Woburn Golf Club will once again be hosting The Prince of Wales Amateur Challenge Trophies for young male and female golfers under the age of 21 on 1st January 2019.
-This is a Scratch event played over 36 holes on the Duchess course.
-The Prince of Wales Trophies will be played on Thursday 30th May.
+This is a Scratch event which will be played over 36 holes on the Duke's course on Thursday 30th May.

 The AIG Women's British Open will played on the Marquess course in 2019 from 1st - 4th August.